 Denied admission for up to 10 years for the following:

-From date of conviction for drug trafficking.
+From date of conviction for drug trafficking/distribution.

 Denied admission for life to any household that includes any individual who is subject to a lifetime registration requirement under a state sex offender registration program.